microsoft/jupyter-Kqlmagic/README.rst

     ======================
     Poet       733

-If no connect string is supplied, ``%kql`` will provide a list of existing connections;
+If no connect string is supplied, ``%kql`` will provide a list of existing connections.
-however, if no connections have yet been made and the environment variable ``KQLMAGIC_CONNECTION_STR`` is available, that will be used.
+However, if no connections have yet been made and the environment variable ``KQLMAGIC_CONNECTION_STR`` is available, the variable will be used.

 For secure access, you may dynamically access your credentials (e.g. from your system environment or `getpass.getpass`) to avoid storing your password in the notebook itself.
 Use the `$` before any variable to access it in your `%kql` command.